Sexualization: Asian women

 The image of Asian women in Hollywood cinema is directly linked to sexuality as essential to any imagining about the roles they play as well as her actual appearance in popular culture.
 Asian female fatale's hypersexualized subjection is derived from her sexual behavior that is considered as natural to her particular race and culture.
 Two types of Asian stereotypes that are commonly found in media are the Lotus Flower and the Dragon Lady.
 The Lotus Flower archetype is the "self-sacrificing, servile, and suicidal Asian woman."
 The dragon lady archetype is the opposite of the lotus flower, a "self-abnegating Asian woman…[who] uses her 'Oriental' femininity, associated with seduction and danger to trap white men on behalf of conniving Asian males."
 According to film-maker and film scholar, Celine Shimizu, "The figure of the Asian American femme fatale signifies a particular deathly seduction.
 She attracts with her soft, unthreatening, and servile femininity while concealing her hard, dangerous, and domineering nature."

-Latina women
+Latinas

 Latina characters that embody the "hot Latina" stereotype in film and television are marked by easily identifiable behavioral characteristics such as "'addictively romantic, sensual, sexual and even exotically dangerous', self-sacrificing, dependent, powerless, sexually naive, childlike, pampered, and irresponsible".

 Stereotypical Latina physical characteristics include "red lips, big bottoms, large hips, voluptuous bosoms, and small waists" and "high heels, huge hoop earrings, seductive clothing."
 Within the "hot Latina" stereotype lies three categories of representation, the Cantina Girl; the faithful, self-sacrificing Señorita; and the Vamp: